-We thought 2014 was a big year for weddings in Nigeria….
-Hmmm well, well, well my brothers and sisters… 2014 ain’t got nothing on 2015… This year has been huuuuuuggggggeeeeeee.
+We thought 2014 was a big year for weddings in Nigeria.
+Well, 2014 ain’t got nothing on 2015.
+This year has been huge for Nigerian weddings!
+With more trends from 2014 coming to stay and new trends arising this year, we have so much to show you.
 Where do we even begin?
-Is it the fabulous-ity, the extravagance, crazy budgets, the creativity, the hot couples and amazing vendors….
+Is it the fabulous-ity, the extravagance, crazy budgets, the creativity, the hot couples and amazing vendors? .

-So, because we’re good like that… we’ve decided yet again to sum up this year for you in what we call the top Nigerian wedding trends that rocked 2015 (in no particular order)
+We’ll be TWO in February 2016 so start sending in your wishes, cards, and gifts – okay 🙂 Anyways, back to Nigerian wedding trends.
+Just like we did last year, we’ve decided yet again to sum up this year for you in what we call the top Nigerian wedding trends that rocked 2015 (in no particular order)

 1) Pre wedding Shoots … still trending

 This was a trend last year and this carried on into 2015.
 We won’t spend too long on this one, catch up HERE if you missed our Nigerian wedding trends in 2014 post.
 In summary, having pre wedding shoots is now a given in Nigeria.
 I had a conversation with someone recently and she thought I was from a different planet because I said I didn’t think it was compulsory to have pre wedding shoots.
 Make of it what you will, it’s still cool and we’ve seen loads of pre wedding shoots we love.

 Check out our ‘Pre wedding shoots we love‘ board on Pinterest for more.